smokejohn/blender_beginner/source/lessons/lesson1.rst

 Duplication
 ===========
-To duplicate the seleced object simply press **Shift + D**.
+To duplicate the selected object simply press **Shift + D**.
 Blender will duplicate all selected objects and put you into the gizmoless Move/Grab Object(s) mode where you can either place the object(s) where you want or cancel the transformation by clicking **RightMouse-Button**.
 The duplicate object will then be in the same position as the original and overlap it.